/

 3. Generate content fast

 Use Doozy's AI quiz generator to convert existing training documents into quiz questions.
-Paste a policy document or describe a topic, and get structured multiple-choice questions in seconds.
-Review, edit, and publish.
+Paste a policy document or describe a topic, get structured multiple-choice questions in seconds, tweak anything that needs it, and you're done.

 4. Measure what matters